Tubbz-alt/lxc-controller/README.md

   Run 'stc setup'<br />

 # Requirement
+Use Ubuntu 14.04<br />
-Need at least two interfaces for the control plane and the data plane respectively
+Need at least two interfaces for the control plane and the data plane respectively<br />